StephenCleary/blog-stephencleary-dotcom/blog/_posts/6000-01-03-asynchronous-messaging-3-backend-processor.md

 description: "A discussion of backend processing services, with multiple examples."
 ---

-The proper solution for request-extrinsic code is asynchronous messaging, which has two primary parts: a reliable queue and a backend service.
+The proper solution for request-extrinsic code is asynchronous messaging, which has two primary parts: a durable queue and a backend service.
 Today I'm going to discuss the backend service.

 ## Backend Services

 The purpose of the background service is to process the queue messages.
-When the HTTP application wants to return before the processing is complete, it queues a message to the reliable queue and then returns.
+When the HTTP application wants to return before the processing is complete, it queues a message to the durable queue and then returns.
 The background service is the other side of that pipe; the HTTP application is the producer putting messages into the queue, and the background service is the consumer retrieving messages from the queue and processing them.

 I usually recommend that the background service is **independent** from the HTTP application, but it doesn't strictly have to be.